DatTrongNg/Tello_Swarm/README.md

 To begin, the first step is to establish a connection between the controlling device (In this project, we use a laptop connect with the drone via WIFI).

+The drone's movement is controlled by controlling 4 motors with two rotating clockwise (CW) and the other two rotating counterclockwise (CCW).

 Next, the waypoints for the drone's flight path need to be defined.
 Waypoints are specific coordinates in three-dimensional space that represent the desired positions and altitudes for the drone to navigate through.
 There are many ideas to define the path, but in this project, I choose reinforcement learning - Q_learning to plan the flight path.

 Once the waypoints are defined, the waypoint navigation system is implemented using the DJI Tello SDK.
 This involves sending commands to the drone to instruct it to fly from one waypoint to the next.